gardener/gardener/docs/proposals/26-workload-identity.md

 services supporting identity federation need additional information about the cloud account and the federated identity in order to successfully use the JWT.
-This information is known to the cloud account owners and they will provide it via this `providerConfig` field, for example when AWS is the service the AWS IAM Role ARN needs to be provided.
+This information is known to the cloud account owners and they will provide it via this `providerConfig` field, for example when AWS is the external service the AWS IAM Role ARN will be set in the `providerConfig` field.

-The `sub` claim will be computed by Gardener, it will have the following format `gardener.cloud:workloadidentity:<workloadidentity-namespace-name>:<workloadidentity-name>:<workloadidentity-uuid>`.
+The value of the `sub` claim of the OIDC token will be computed by Gardener, it will have the following format `gardener.cloud:workloadidentity:<workloadidentity-namespace-name>:<workloadidentity-name>:<workloadidentity-uuid>`.
-A validation must ensure that the WorkloadIdentity name and namespace names do not exceed certain limit.
+A validation must ensure that the `WorkloadIdentity` name and namespace name do not exceed certain limit.
 This restrictions is required as per the OIDC [Specification](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) the `sub` claim cannot exceed 255 ASCII chars length.
 Gardener API server will